This post has been read 383 times!

 I can size up people and guess their professions.
 I guessed that Barker was in Wall Street.
 I was right.
 Peter Barker is a Goldman Sachs alumnus who then ran operations in California for JP Morgan Chase.
 He now serves as a Director of Franklin Templeton Funds.
 He was representing the charity of the Fletcher Jones Foundation at the tournament.

-After the tournament was over, I was outside of the clubhouse by the road with hundreds of others trying to find a shuttle bus or taxi when up walked Barker carrying his bags.
+After the tournament was over, I was outside of the clubhouse by the road with hundreds of others trying to find a shuttle bus or taxi when up walked Barker carrying his own bag.
 I said, “I followed you.”
 He shook my hand, and we discussed Ryan Armour.
 I had assumed that he knew him from some sort of Ohio State connection, but he did not.
 He expressed his respect for Armour due to his good swing.

 The ideal golf club should be a place where people of high moral character gather in pursuit of the elusive perfect golf shot.
 It should not be a place for schmucks to gather and pretend to be important by putting on an eminence front.
 Out-of-date stodgy dress codes do not make a club of average people a prestigious place.
 Good people who place the pursuit of golf over socializing, tennis, and summertime babysitting, are what make a club worthy joining.